tomuthu-engineer/coffee-shop/README.md

 Feel free to customize and modify the website to fit the specific details of your coffee shop.
 Update the menu, add images, and personalize the content.

+## Contributing
+If you'd like to contribute to the project, please follow these steps:

+Fork the repository.
+Create a new branch for your feature or bug fix.
+Make your changes and submit a pull request.